 While premises liability cases often refer to “slip and fall” accidents, there are several other types of property owner negligence that can result in people suffering serious injuries.
 Because a property owner will almost always argue that your injuries were the result of your own carelessness in these cases, it is extremely important to contact a skilled personal injury attorney who can help you hold negligent parties accountable.

 If you sustained catastrophic injuries or your loved one was killed because of a property owner’s negligence, you should obtain legal representation as soon as possible.
 Steiden Law Offices represents victims in slip and fall accidents and other premises liability cases throughout Southern Ohio and Northern Kentucky.

 Our firm has been serving residents of Hamilton County in Ohio as well as Boone County and Kenton County in Kentucky for 20 years.
-We can review your case and discuss your legal options during a free consultation when you call (513) 888-8888 today.
+We can review your case and discuss your legal options.

 People who sustain injuries in slip and fall accidents have a short period of time to pursue a legal claim.
 In Ohio, the statute of limitations for a premises liability lawsuit is two years from the date of the injury, and a victim has only one year in Kentucky.